Record 10 homers as AL wins All-Star Game 8-6 in 10 innings

 Orioles shortstop Manny Machado had fun, pulling out a camera to snap a selfie at second base after Matt Kemp doubled.
 By Wednesday, they could be teammates — Baltimore seems ready to trade Machado, with the Dodgers and Phillies in the mix.

+"I'm just trying to enjoy this moment with the American League guys," Machado told FOX in the dugout.
+"If this is the last time (in a Baltimore uniform), hopefully I treated them well and did everything I can for the organization."

-Major League Baseball, meanwhile, seemed to take a selfie of itself at this game, with all the homers and strikeouts.
+Major League Baseball, meanwhile, seemed to take a selfie of itself, with all the homers and strikeouts.
 This was MLB 2.018, an update that's not appealing to everyone.

+"Some of us are going to get them and they're going to get us.
+It's just how it goes," Atlanta first baseman Freddie Freeman said.

 Declining attendance is a concern, and the sport's owners worry that slower games with less action on the bases are taking a toll.